dmnielsen/scrape_sbtb/README.md

 [Smart Bitches Trashy Books](http://smartbitchestrashybooks.com/).

 **booklinks.py** harvests all review links from the book review index on the site.
+Two modes:
-Currently it is set up to go through on one pass and grab all of them and the number of pages that it looks through is hardwired in, which is not ideal.
+1. if ID column is unpopulated, it will go through on one pass and grab all of them and the number of pages that it looks through is hardwired in, which is not ideal.
 Data are stored in an SQL table.
+2. if the ID column is populated, it finds the MAX(review_date) and associated link and adds reviews until it finds that review.

 **scrape_reviews.py** goes through each link and pulls information on the reviewer, grade, book title, book author, publication year, and genres and